apple/swift-openapi-generator/README.md

 Or if you prefer to watch a video, check out [Meet Swift OpenAPI Generator](https://developer.apple.com/wwdc23/10171) from WWDC23.

+> [!NOTE]
+> When using Visual Studio Code or other editors that rely on [SourceKit-LSP](https://github.com/swiftlang/sourcekit-lsp), the editor may not correctly recognize generated code within same module.
+As a workaround, consider creating a separate target for code generation and importing this module into your application code.
+For more details, see the discussion in [swiftlang/sourcekit-lsp#665](https://github.com/swiftlang/sourcekit-lsp/issues/665#issuecomment-2093169169).

 [openapi]: https://openapis.org
 [repo-generator]: https://github.com/apple/swift-openapi-generator
 [docs-generator]: https://swiftpackageindex.com/apple/swift-openapi-generator/documentation